Control4: History

 2023 proved a difficult year for the brand and Snap One.
 Due to company direction, economic factors brought on by the COVID-19 pandemic, and other headwinds, Control4's parent company Snap One announced layoffs in early 2023.
 A second round of layoffs followed in the fall of 2023.
 Sales dropped by 8.3% despite assurances from Snap's leadership that revenue would rebound in the second half of the year.

 On June 14, 2024, the Control4 brand was acquired by Resideo Technologies.
 The brand was highly sought after to act as an automation solution for all the products sold by ADI.
 The Control4 brand will continue to offer smart home solutions through Resideo's ADI Global Distribution segment.
 John Heyman was replaced by Resideo CEO Jay Geldmacher.

+On July 30, 2025, Resideo announced its intention to separate the ADI Global Distribution business through a tax free spin off to its shareholders.
+Control4 will remain under the ADI umbrella, resulting in a smaller company that has both 1P development platforms and a global distribution system.
+ADI will continue to be led by Rob Aarnes after the spin off in mid-2026.